Andrés Bonifacio: Arrest, trial and execution

-Trial and death

-In April 1897, Aguinaldo ordered the arrest of Bonifacio after he received a letter alleging that Bonifacio had burned down a village and ordered the burning of the church of Indang after townspeople refused to give him provisions.
-Many of the principal men of Indang, among them Severino de las Alas, presented Emilio Aguinaldo with several complaints against Bonifacio that the Supremo's men stole carabaos and other work animals by force and butchered them for food.
+In April 1897, Aguinaldo ordered the arrest of Bonifacio after he received a letter that Bonifacio had burned down a village and ordered the burning of the parish house and church of Indang when the townspeople were unable to provide the required supplies and provisions.
+Many of the principal men of Indang, among them Severino de las Alas (a loyalist and supporter of Bonifacio), presented Aguinaldo with several complaints against Bonifacio that the Supremo's men stole carabaos and other work animals by force and butchered them for food.
 On April 25, a party of Aguinaldo's men led by Colonel Agapito Bonzón and Major José Ignacio "Intsik" Paua caught up with Bonifacio at his camp in barrio Limbon, Indang.
 The unsuspecting Bonifacio received them cordially.
 Early the next day, Bonzón and Paua attacked Bonifacio's camp.
 Bonifacio was surprised and refused to fight against "fellow Tagalogs", ordering his men to hold their fire, but shots were nevertheless exchanged.
 Bonifacio was shot in the arm by Bonzón, and Paua stabbed him in the neck but was prevented from striking further by one of Bonifacio's men, who offered to die in Bonifacio's place.
 Andrés's brother Ciriaco was shot dead, while his other brother Procopio was beaten, and his wife Gregoria may have been raped by Bonzón.
 From Indang, a half-starved and wounded Bonifacio was carried by hammock to Naic, which had become President Aguinaldo's headquarters.

 Bonifacio's party was brought to Naic initially and then to Maragondon, Cavite, where he and Procopio stood trial on May 5, 1897, on charges of sedition and treason against Aguinaldo's government and conspiracy to murder Aguinaldo.
 The jury was composed entirely of Aguinaldo's men and even Bonifacio's defence lawyer himself declared his client's guilt.
 Bonifacio was barred from confronting the state witness on the charge of conspiracy to murder on the grounds that the latter had been killed in battle.
 However, after the trial the witness was seen alive with the prosecutors.

 The Bonifacio brothers were found guilty, despite insufficient evidence, and were recommended to be executed.
 Aguinaldo commuted the sentence to deportation on May 8, 1897, but Pío del Pilar and Mariano Noriel persuaded him to withdraw the order for the sake of preserving unity.
 In this they were seconded by Mamerto Natividád and other bona fide supporters of Aguinaldo.
 The Bonifacio brothers were executed on May 10, 1897, in the mountains of Maragondon.
-Apolinario Mabini wrote that Bonifacio's death demoralized many rebels from Manila, Laguna and Batangas who had come to help those in Cavite, and caused them to quit.
+Apolinario Mabini wrote that Bonifacio's death demoralized many rebels from Manila, La Laguna and Batangas who had come to help those in Cavite, and caused them to quit.
 In other areas, Bonifacio's close associates like Emilio Jacinto and Macario Sakay continued the Katipunan and never recognized Aguinaldo's authority.